mdbiz/pypdfocr/README.rst

 Removing unnecessary options and fixing usual bugs that were left since project abandonment.
 Also updating necessary parts to enable using newer versions of dependencies: Tesseract OCR software, GhostScript, ImageMagick and Poppler.

+This fork is focused on Windows usage.
+No guarantee for Mac OS and Linux.

 This program will help manage your scanned PDFs by doing the following:

 -  Take a scanned PDF file and run OCR on it (using the Tesseract OCR